|

 Within a few months of Lincoln's accession, the southern states break away

-from the union, forming their own confederacy.
-The American Civil War breaks
+from the union, forming their own government under the name the Confederate

-Gettysburg, the largest battle ever fought on the American continent, ends
+breaks out, and Gettysburg, the largest battle ever fought on the American

 1863 |

-On 20 June 1863, West Virginia is admitted into the Union as the thirty-fifth state
+On 20 June 1863, West Virginia is admitted into the union as the thirty-fifth

 companies, it had remained a strongly secessionist western part of Virginia